nickeltea/tp/docs/UserGuide.md

 Example:

 * `filterT cs2103t` will return tasks with label `CS2103T Software Engineering`.

+### List tasks due before specified date: `reminder`
+Lists tasks with deadlines before and on the specified date.
+Both marked and unmarked tasks will be listed.
+Throws an exception if the deadline of the task is empty.
+Throws an exception if the deadline of the task is not in dd-mm-yyyy format.

+Format: `reminder DEADLINE`

 ## Section 3: Labels
 ### Listing all labels: `listL`